 I highly recommend using the measurements in grams & ml (instead of cups & spoons) for more accuracy and better results.

 - Wash, hull and slice the Strawberries in half (see note 1).
 Place them in a small saucepan.
+If using fresh strawberries, add 1 to 2 tablespoons of water.
+If using frozen strawberries, let them thaw slightly in the saucepan before starting to cook them; they will naturally release some juice.

 - Remove from the stove and leave to cool down slightly.
-Transfer into a glass jar or container and place in the fridge to finish cooling and set.
+Transfer into a glass jar or airtight container and place in the fridge to finish cooling and set.
 Keep in the fridge for up to a week, or freezer for 3 months.

 - For a thicker sauce, keep the strawberries whole.
 For a thiner compote, you can cut the strawberries in smaller pieces.